top of page

 We are not affiliated with any one religion or spiritual tradition.
 We’re just a bunch of humans from all walks of life who believe in the power of mindfulness.
 Our programs reflect a diverse blend of spiritual traditions and non-spiritual practices, and we've got a little something for everyone. (asian reverence (buddhism..., derived from with credit, care, etc...)

-There is Catholic iconography located throughout our campus.
+There is Catholic iconography located throughout the Holy Family campus.
 As a secular organization dedicated to social justice, this is something we want to point out as a way of acknowledging that harm, as well as good, has come from the Catholic faith.
 We know this can stir up a lot of different feelings for folks in a way that perhaps only attending our virtual or other campus retreats might help to address.
 If this is the case for you, please check out our online programming or contact us for support!

 • We're focused on relational repair